Emirate of Afghanistan: History

 After the war, Emir Abdur Rahman Khan, who struck down the country reformed and repressed numerous uprisings.
 After his death in 1901 his son Habibullah Khan succeeded as emir and continued reforms.
 Habibullah Khan sought reconciliation with the UK, where he graduated in 1905 with a peace treaty with Russia, stretching for defeat in the Russo-Japanese War had to withdraw from Afghanistan.
 In the First World War, Afghanistan remained neutral, despite German and Ottoman efforts (Niedermayer–Hentig Expedition).
 In 1919 Habibullah Khan was assassinated by political opponents.

 Habibullah Khan's son Amanullah Khan was in 1919 against the rightful heir apparent Nasrullah Khan, the then Emir of Afghanistan.
 Shortly afterwards another war broke which lasted for three months.
 This war was ended with the Anglo-Afghan Treaty of 1919 after which, the Afghans were able to resume the right to conduct their own foreign affairs as a fully independent state.
 Amanullah Khan began the reformation of the country and was crowned 1926 Padshah (king) of Afghanistan and founded the Kingdom of Afghanistan.

+Flags

+The flags used by the Emirate of Afghanistan underwent numerous changes as Afghan emirs introduced a series of distinct banners ranging from monochrome standards to complex designs incorporating Islamic motifs, royal emblems, and modern state insignia due to administrative reforms.
+The first use of a coat of arms on a flag was during the reign of Emir Abdur Rahman Khan, which was a solid black banner featuring a white emblem in the center, to which the succeeding Afghan emblems trace their origins to.

+The earliest records of the flag of the Emirate of Afghanistan traces to the reigns of Dost Mohammad Khan:

+"In the reign of Amir Dōst Moḥammad and Šēr ʿAlī Khan there existed triangular, red and green military flags bearing the words of the Islamic confession of faith (šahāda) as well as the names of the four caliphs and verses from the Koran relating to jehād "holy war," all in white color."

+After Mohammad Haidar Khan was captured in the Battle of Ghazni on 23 July 1839, a banner was seized by John Smith, which showed a triangular dark-red flag with a centered green circle featuring the names of the four Islamic caliphs.